tuanatayman/sap-technical-interview-challenge/README.md

-# Data Processing Library - Technical Interview Project
+# 🛠️ DevOps Technical Interview Challenge

+## Welcome!
-Welcome to the technical interview challenge!
-This repository contains a Python data processing library with scripts and a CI/CD pipeline that you'll be working with.
+This repository contains a **Python data processing platform** with intentional DevOps issues that need to be resolved.
+Your mission is to identify, diagnose, and fix these problems while implementing DevOps best practices.

 ## 📋 Project Overview